spacetelescope/spec_plots/spec_plots/docs/README_DEVELOPERS.txt

 2.)
 You will need to update the README.md file inside the "spec_plots" folder to point to the new branch if you want the READTHEDOCS icons to be up-to-date.
 You will also need to make sure the new branch is set to "active" at readthedocs.org after the first push to the new branch, so that it will auto-build after each git commit moving forwards.

 3.)
-Update the version number if python source files using the "update_version.sh" script inside the "spec_plots" folder (one leve down from the root of the repo), so that the version numbers in source files are correctly updated.
+Update the version number if python source files using the "update_version.sh" script inside the "spec_plots" folder (one level down from the root of the repo), so that the version numbers in source files are correctly updated.
 If you move files around or add new python source files, be sure to update the shell script.

 4.)
 When doing git commits, refer to github Issue numbers when they are fixed in the commit notes so that github will assign this commit to that Issue, e.g., "- Fixes #44".